TITLE 35: ENVIRONMENTAL PROTECTION

 Section 229.APPENDIX C Reference Test Methods and Procedures for Performance Tests

-The following test methods and procedures shall be used as specified in Section 229.140(e) of this Part, when conducting any performance test for the purpose of demonstrating compliance with the emission limits established under this Part.
+The following test methods and procedures shall be used as specified in Section 229.140(e) of this Part, when conducting any performance test for the purpose of demonstrating compliance with the emissions limits established under this Part.

 a) All performance tests shall consist of a minimum of 3 test runs conducted under representative operating conditions.
 The minimum sample time of 1 hour per test run shall be used unless otherwise indicated.
-In order to demonstrate compliance with the emission limits set forth in Subpart E of this Part, the arithmetic average of all 3 performance test runs shall be used.
+In order to demonstrate compliance with the emissions limits set forth in Subpart E of this Part, the arithmetic average of all 3 performance test runs shall be used.

 b) Method 1, at 40 CFR 60, incorporated by reference at Section 229.104(d) of this Part, shall be used to select the sampling location and number of traverse points.

-c) Method 2, at 40 CFR 60 shall be used to determine average gas density, as well as to measure gas velocity.
+c) Method 2, at 40 CFR 60, shall be used to determine average gas density, as well as to measure gas velocity.

-d) Method 3 or 3A, at 40 CFR 60 shall be used for gas composition analysis, including measurement of oxygen concentration.
-Method 3 or 3A, at 40 CFR 60, shall be used simultaneously with each reference method.
+d) Method 3, 3A, or 3B, at 40 CFR 60, shall be used for gas composition analysis, including measurement of oxygen concentration.
+Method 3, 3A or 3B, at 40 CFR 60, shall be used simultaneously with each of the other reference methods.
+As an alternative to Method 3B, ASME PTC-19-10-1981-Part 10 may be used.

 e) The pollutant concentrations shall be adjusted to 7 percent oxygen using the following equation: